taddison/garage-wiki/how-to/updating-babel-eslint-to-babel-eslint-parser-for-react-apps.md

   parser: '@babel/eslint-parser',
 ```

-If you lint you'll now probably get an error about config files:
+If you lint you'll now get an error about config files:

 ```
  0:0  error  Parsing error: No Babel config file detected for C:\temp\site-test\tailwind.config.js.
 Either disable config file checking with requireConfigFile: false, or configure Babel so that it can find the config files